lisaramel/ProgrammingTest/README.md

 Tech/frameworks needs to be downloaded to run the program.

+For Problem2:
-Directory of ChromeDriver needs to be set.
+ChromeDriver needs to be running and the directory of ChromeDriver needs to be set.
 The directory path needs to be entered to the method *getHttps* parameter *driverDirectory* inside the *FindWeb* class.

 <img src="images/chromeDriver1.png" width="80%">